GServlet/gservlet-site/content/_index.md

 ## Getting Started

 Get ready to get started and running in less than 5 minutes.
-We provide in our getting started page a step-by-step guide.
+We provide in our [getting started](/learn) page a step-by-step guide.

 ## Documentation

-In our documentation page, you'll find all the documentation and tutorials for in-depth knowledge of this project.
-The javadoc APIs for a particular version can be found as well.
+In our [documentation](/documentation) page, you'll find all the documentation for in-depth knowledge of this project.
+The javadocs for a particular version can be found as well.

 ## Download

-If you want to download the artifact without a dependency management tool or want to build it from the source, we cover how to achieve it in our download page.
+If you want to download the artifact without a dependency management tool or want to build it from the source, we cover how to achieve it in our [download](/download) page.

 ## Support

 There are numerous ways to get help with GServlet.
-Find out how in our support page.
+Find out how in our [support](/support) page.

 ## Contribute

-Would you like to contribute to the GServlet project?
+Would you like to contribute to the project?
 There are many ways in which you can bring your participation.
-We provide more information about how to get involved in our contribute page.
-The project is an Open Source software released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html) and it can be found on [GitHub](https://github.com/GServlet/gservlet-api).
+We provide more information about how to get involved in our [contribute](/contribute) page.
+GServlet is an Open Source software released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html) and it can be found on [GitHub](https://github.com/GServlet/gservlet-api).